Johnlon/integrated-circuit-tester/README.md

 Running this same test over and over I found that the  pattern of decay to 0 was somewhat similar on each test run.
 I guess this is a consequence of each path having it's own unique RC.

 Initial, I couldn't see how the numbers add up to be an RC effect.
-I assumed this effect is explained by stray capacitance on the PCB traces and the Zif socket coupled with a slow discharge via the 100MOhm inputs.
-But, if the combined capacitance of the pin (*1), plus traces on the PCB, plus the Zif socket is aroung 20pF and the input is 100MOhm this still doesn't produce a significant RC value; it's a tiny 0.002 seconds.
+I assumed this effect is explained by stray capacitance on the PCB traces and the Zif socket coupled with a slow discharge via the 100M&Omega; inputs.
+But, if the combined capacitance of the pin (*1), plus traces on the PCB, plus the Zif socket is aroung 20pF and the input is 100M&Omega; this still doesn't produce a significant RC value; it's a tiny 0.002 seconds.

-I posted this conundrum onto [this project's Hackaday.IO log](https://hackaday.io/project/169707-integrated-circuit-tester-tristate-too) and Ken Yap commented that CMOS inputs can be up to 10^12 Ohms and when I put that number into the equation then I ended up with an RC value of 20 seconds.
+I posted this conundrum onto [this project's Hackaday.IO log](https://hackaday.io/project/169707-integrated-circuit-tester-tristate-too) and Ken Yap commented that CMOS inputs can be up to 10^12 &Omega; and when I put that number into the equation then I ended up with an RC value of 20 seconds.

 This "memory" effect really confused me for ages and for quite a while I thought I had a hardware bug or had damaged one of the devices.